rocketvalidator/docs-rocketvalidator/docs/api/mutings.md

         "attributes": {
           "comment": "Non standard but it's a Safari extension", "id": 868,
-          "message_match": "Attribute “autocorrect” not allowed on element “input” at this point.", "url_match": "https://dummy.rocketvalidator.com/"
+          "message": "Attribute “autocorrect” not allowed on element “input” at this point.", "url_match": "https://dummy.rocketvalidator.com/"
         },
         "id": "2513",